 “Concealment” is simply hiding behind or under something.
-It’s possible that hiding place might conceal them from a bad guy, but simple concealment is no protection from a bullet.
+It’s possible that hiding place might conceal them from a bad guy, but simple concealment is no protection from a bullet headed your way.

 Teaching these concepts to your kids

-Sadly, the Sandy Hook shooting has been in the news so much that most kids have heard about it.
-The fear is already there.
-What probably is not there are techniques or a strategy to use if something like that should happen in their own school or at home.
+The fear is already there long before you enter the picture.
+What probably is not there are techniques or strategies to use if something like that should happen in their own school or at home.